This study guide is designed to provide an overview of the exam’s general content and format.

 The examination is conducted as a closed book test.
 Although not necessary, scratch paper, if desired by the candidate, will be provided by the proctor.
 Upon completion of the examination, the score for each section and the overall test score will immediately be made available to the candidate.

 The examination is administered by the Financial Industry Regulatory Authority, (“FINRA”).
-To schedule a candidate for the examination, a firm should file an electronic Form U4 or an individual not employed by/or associated with a FINRA member firm should open an enrollment window via FINRA.org and pay the $125 examination fee ($135 as of January 1, 2018) to FINRA.
+To schedule a candidate for the examination, a firm should file an electronic Form U4 or an individual not employed by/or associated with a FINRA member firm should open an enrollment window via FINRA.org and pay the $147 examination fee to FINRA.

 Questions regarding exam content should be directed to: